Click HERE for the yahoo story. Interesting stuff

 vapor distilled/deionized water, crystalline fructose, citric acid, vegetable juice (color), natural flavor, ascorbic acid (vitamin C), natural flavor, vitamin E acetate, magnesium lactate (elecrolyte), calcium lactate (electrolyte), zinc picolinate, monopotassium phosphate (electrolyte), niacin (B3), pantothenic acid (B5), pyridoxine hydrochloride (B6), cyanocobalamine (B12)

 First, let me point out that this product contains NO juice.
 None.
-Now that we have that out of the way, let’s factor in that one bottle of Vitamin Water is 2.5 servings, therefore, nutrional information should be adjusted accordingly (unless you’re really only going to drink less than half of the bottle at at time).
-That makes one bottle of Vitamin Water contain 125 calories and 33 grams of sugar.
-(Remind me again why they try to call this a form of “water”?)
+Now that we have that out of the way, let’s factor in that one bottle of Vitamin Water is 2.5 servings so one bottle of Vitamin Water contain 125 calories and 33 grams of sugar.
 That’s more calories and sugar than a 12 ounce serving of Coke (12 oz of coke equates 110 calories and 30 grams of sugar).
-Now, Coke contains high fructose corn syrup and is not fortified, but nutritionally, you’re still getting sugar and calories from both drinks.

 The whole “vitamin” aspect of Vitamin Water is irrelevant.
 So, they fortify their sugar water with chemically synthesized vitamins.
 You can now purchase “Diet Coke Plus,” which is fortified Diet Coke.
 Because vitamins are added to a beverage, does that make it healthy?
 Vitamins can’t undo the sugars and additives in a beverage, and you are much better off gaining these nutrients from your diet (or a multi vitamin if necessary).
-Ofcourse adding vitamins to a drink doesn’t do any actual harm, but it confuses consumers into thinking that the beverage is a healthy choice.
-Remember, these companies don’t really care about your health and well-being… they’re trying to win you over!
-Our society now has become somewhat obsessed with healthier choices, and the smart companies know how to appeal to that crowd.
-They boast that their drink is full of essential vitamins and will somehow make you perform your daily tasks more efficiently.
-Trust me on this: downing a bottle of sugar water is going to do nothing but give you a sugar crash later.
+Of course adding vitamins to a drink doesn’t do any actual harm, but it confuses consumers into thinking that the beverage is a healthy choice.
+Smart companies know how to appeal to the healthy choice crowd.

-Now, Vitamin Water is not pure poison.
-It is certainly not a health food or something that I would personally drink, but if the choice is between Vitamin Water or soda, I suppose Vitamin Water is a wiser choice.
-But you know what the smartest choice is?
+Vitamin Water is not pure poison but you know what the smartest choice is?
 Water.
 Real water.
 It is crucial to keep your body properly hydrated at all times, and pure water is the only way to do this.
 Drinks that are full with sugar only continue to dehydrate the body, regardless of their water content.

 Want something sweet to drink?
 Try squeezing lemon or lime in pure or sparkling water.
-Add a few drops of stevia (see my post on this amazing natural, non-caloric sweetener) and you’ve got a drink that hydrates, tastes great, and isn’t full of sugar or added nonsense.
+Add a few drops of stevia and you’ve got a drink that hydrates, tastes great, and isn’t full of sugar or added nonsense.

 The most popular resolution for the New Year is to lose weight, according to MyGoals.com.
 If you really want to lose weight, don’t diet.
 Diets can make you feel deprived, and that makes you more prone to binge eating — not exactly a good way to shed pounds.
 Instead of dieting, make small changes in your eating habits.
 According to NYP Holdings, here are 10 ways to lose 10 pounds: